himamuralik/NMEA-0183-RMC-Decoder/README.md

 ## Overview

-This project implements a decoder for **NMEA 0183 RMC (Recommended Minimum Specific GNSS Data)** messages.
+This project implements a decoder for **NMEA 0183 RMC (Recommended Minimum Specific GNSS Data)** messages using a **modular, object-oriented architecture**.

-It validates the NMEA checksum, parses the RMC sentence, converts required units, and outputs the decoded data as a formatted JSON string.
+The decoder validates the NMEA checksum, parses the RMC sentence, converts required units, and outputs the decoded data as a formatted JSON string.

 The solution follows **OOP principles**, complies with **PEP8**, and includes **unit tests**.